alinex/node-monitor/README.md

 database: monitor
 prefix: mon_

+# When to cleanup entries from storage
+# -------------------------------------------------
+# The values are the number of max. entries of given interval.
+storage:
+  cleanup:
+    minute: 360 # 6 hours
+    hour: 96    # 4 days
+    day: 90     # 3 months
+    week: 104   # two years
+    month: 60   # 5 years
 ```

 The referenced database have to be a __postgresql__ database here and the data
 structure will be build on startup automatically.
 The concrete connection
 settings are defined in the `/database` configuration, see below.

+The cleanup defines how much time units to keep before removing them.
+Keep in
+mind that your database will grow if you set high values here.

 ### Exec and Database